syncfusion-content/wpf-docs/wpf/SfDiagram/Annotation/Interaction/Dragging.md

 ### How to restrict the dragging area

-Diagram allows you to specify the amount of dragging area around the annotation by enabling `Constraints` as `AnnotationConstraints.DragLimit` and dragging area can be specified by using `DragLimit` property. you could not drag the annotation behind this drag limit value.
+Diagram allows you to specify the amount of dragging area around the annotation by enabling the `Constraints` as `AnnotationConstraints.DragLimit` and dragging area can be specified by using the `DragLimit` property.
+You cannot drag the annotation behind this drag limit value.
 Default value is (10, 10, 10, 10).

 {% tabs %}
 {% highlight xaml %}